ucdavis/hpccf-docs/docs/general/account-requests.md

 ## HPC2

-Users who are associated with PI's in the College of Engineering can request an account on HPC2 by filling out [this form](https://hpc.ucdavis.edu/form/account-request-form).
+Users who are associated with PIs in the College of Engineering can request an account on HPC2 by filling out [this form](https://hpc.ucdavis.edu/form/account-request-form).

 ## LSSC0 (Barbera)